jfcherng/php-diff/README.md

 $templateOptions = [
     // template language: eng, cht, chs, jpn, ...
-    'language' => 'eng',
+    // or an array which has the same keys with a language file 'language' => 'eng',
     // HTML template tab width
     'tabSize' => 4,